Prisoners Literature Project

 Latest News

-For our annual #GivingTuesday campaign, and Prisoners Literature Project has a special ask.
-To help us, we’ve put together $3,000 in matching funds, so the dollars you donate can be doubled from now until the end of November.
+It’s time for our annual #GivingTuesday campaign, and we at Prisoners Literature Project have again put together $2,500 in matching funds, so the dollars you donate can be doubled from now until the end of December.